Juniper Plants for the Southwest

 Juniper Plants for the Southwest are easy growing evergreen plants and or trees.
 They are drought tolerant and mainly used for groundcover or ornamental landscaping decoration.
 They are hardy to about -20 degrees F. but are susceptible to spider mites in the southwest.
 Juniper plants for landscaping your yard below.

 Spartan Juniper Tree (Juniperus chinensis) Evergreen ornamental tree likes full sun and is drought tolerant once established.
+These majestic evergreen trees are normally used in formal topiary.

 This conifer grows to about 15ft. tall and 5ft wide.
 Does well in large containers, perfect for that grand indoor entrance.
 Will do great in the desert southwest.
 It can also be planted outdoors in full sun.
 They do require lots of water when first planted.
+Perfect for outdoor Christmas tree decoration.

 Perfect for a front entrance.
 They do well in containers providing you water fertilize more often.
 The photo to the left is pruned to give them the spiral effect.